pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       The --include-qualifiers, --include-classorigin, and --propertylist
       options determine which parts are included in each retrieved instance.

+      The --names-only option can be used to show only the instance paths.

-      In the output, the instances will formatted as defined by the --output- format general option.
+      In the output, the instances and instance paths will be formatted as defined by the --output-format general option.
+Table formats on instances will be replaced with MOF format.

     Options:
       -a, --assoc-class <class name>  Filter by the association class name